aaditirokade/major_studio_1/finalProject/README.md

 Datasets:

 ### **Title**
-Exploring possible connection between the gap in access to electricity, population distribution and net migration trends for African countries
+Exploring possible connection between access to electricity, the population gap in rural and urban Africa and net migration trends for African countries

 ### **Description**